 Best Turntable under $100

-Turntables that run for under $100 (check this listing for the latest live prices) get a bad rap for providing inferior sound quality and possessing short shelf lives.
+Turntables that run for under $100 Audio-Technica AT-LP60 Fully Automatic Belt-Drive Stereo Turntable, Silver get a bad rap for providing inferior sound quality and possessing short shelf lives.
 Nonetheless, consumers have several viable options in this price category, starting with the highly reputable Audio Technica AT-PL60.

 This bargain basement turntable appears on a large number of electronics review websites.
 Audio Technica electronics components in all price categories garner praise for producing excellent sound quality and providing owners with long lasting audio systems.